-Further details on the nature and risks of these assets, and the investment policies of the fund can be found in the West Yorkshire Pension Fund Statement and Explanatory Notes in Bradford Council's Statement of Accounts, which is available at www.bradford.gov.uk, and the West Yorkshire Pension Fund Report and Accounts, which is available at www.wypf.org.uk d Expected contributions to the scheme for 2018/19
+Further details on the nature and risks of these assets, and the investment policies of the fund can be found in the West Yorkshire Pension Fund Statement and Explanatory Notes in Bradford Council's Statement of Accounts, which is available from Bradford MDC's website, and the West Yorkshire Pension Fund Report and Accounts, which is available from the West Yorkshire Pension Fund website.

-The council (including maintained schools) expects to make contributions of approximately $\pounds 65.5m$ to WYPF in 2018/19.
+The council (including maintained schools) expects to make contributions of approximately £70.5m to WYPF in 2019/20.